1797 Large Cent Value (2026 Guide): Errors List & No Mint Mark Worth

 Reverse of 1797 No Stems897,5101500.0167%

 The Philadelphia Mint struck a total of 897,510 Large Cents in 1797 across all varieties combined.
-These coins were distributed among four distinct die marriages and edge types.
+These coins were distributed among four distinct die marriages and edge types — a relatively low figure compared to the roughly 1.8 million cents struck in 1798 and over 2 million struck in most subsequent years.

 Survival rates differ dramatically across varieties.
-The Reverse of 1797 Stems accounts for roughly 2,000 surviving examples, representing the largest portion at 0.2228%.
+The Reverse of 1797 Stems accounts for roughly 2,000 surviving examples, representing the largest portion at a 0.2228% survival rate.
 The Gripped Edge variety follows with approximately 1,000 known survivors at 0.1114%.

 The two scarcest types are the Reverse of 1795 and Reverse of 1797 No Stems.
 Only 200 examples of the 1795 reverse remain, achieving a 0.0223% survival rate.
 The No Stems variety proves even rarer with just 150 documented survivors, making it the most elusive at 0.0167%.